 Mission Statement

 At Hull Collaborative Academy Trust (HCAT) we are committed to offering an inclusive curriculum to ensure the best possible outcomes for all our children whatever their needs or abilities.
+We aim to ensure all children have the same high expectations regardless of any additional need and we adapt our curriculum and provision so all children have access to a broad and balanced curriculum which meets their individual needs.
 We work in close partnership with parents and the wider community to nurture and support all our children to become healthy, independent, successful and caring citizens in a multicultural and fast-changing world.

 We seek to ensure that children with SEND are fully included in all aspects of school life.
 We believe that children with SEND and their parents/carers should be at the heart of planning and decision making.

-Our community is a place of safety where firm boundaries guide and support; where care and respect build self-esteem and self belief; and where high expectations create a gateway to lifelong learning, soaring aspirations and brighter futures.
+Our community is a place of safety where firm boundaries guide and support; where care and respect build self-esteem and self-belief; and where high expectations create a gateway to lifelong learning, soaring aspirations and brighter futures.

 Ethos

 HCAT’s strapline is ‘Children First’.
 This is central to the organisation’s vision, ethos and culture and informs every decision we make.
-We are fully committed to ensuring pupils within the trust receive the highest quality education and acquire the necessary skills and characteristics to enable them to be happy and successful in life.All children have the right to receive an education that enables them to make progress.
+We are fully committed to ensuring pupils within the trust receive the highest quality education and acquire the necessary skills and characteristics to enable them to be happy and successful in life.
+All children have the right to receive an education that enables them to make progress.
 This is more likely to happen if the children themselves feel that they have this right.
-A caring environment in which the self esteem of the individual is actively promoted by showing respect for his/her colour, gender, race, creed, background or ability is vital for achieving this.
+A caring environment in which the self-esteem of the individual is actively promoted by showing respect for his/her colour, gender, race, creed, background or ability is vital for achieving this.
 A child’s sense of his/her own value will also be increased by providing an atmosphere in which independence, self-confidence, self-expression and assertiveness are encouraged.
 We base our dealing with all members of our community on Restorative Practices.

 Legislation and Guidance